-Augason Farms Stew Blends: Ready Made Meals to Stew Over
+10. Augason Farms Stew Blends: Ready Made Meals to Stew Over

-Augason Farms provides one of the better stews for long term storage.
+Augason Farms provides one of the better stews for long-term storage.
 Their vegetable stew blend is surprisingly good, especially given the price.
 For around $20, you can get 40 servings of decent stew.

-Augason Farms Taco Flavored Vegetarian Meat Substitute
+11. Augason Farms Taco Flavored Vegetarian Meat Substitute

-Mountain House Freeze Dried Desserts: Prepare to Have Your Mind Blown by These Epic Ready Made Desserts!
+12. Mountain House Freeze Dried Desserts: Prepare to Have Your Mind Blown by These Epic Ready Made Desserts!

 I’ve saved the best for last.
 I hinted that Mountain House was going to make another appearance, but did you expect dessert?
-Most survivalists tend to neglect dessert, as if a sweet treat at the end of the day is supposedly only for snowflakes.
+Most survivalists tend to neglect dessert as if a sweet treat at the end of the day is supposedly only for snowflakes.

 Well, call me a snowflake, because frankly, a good dessert can do wonders to lift spirits after a rough day.
-It’s for this reason that I consider Mountain House’s line of freeze dried desserts among the best ready-made meals out there.
+It’s for this reason that I consider Mountain House’s line of freeze-dried desserts among the best ready-made meals out there.
 The New York style cheesecake bites are reasonably good, while the raspberry crumble pouches are enjoyable.

 However, the ice cream pouches really take the cake.
 These pouches don’t need to be frozen, thanks to the un-meltable ice cream within.
-Believe it or not, the icecream actually tastes like…well, ice cream.
+Believe it or not, the ice cream actually tastes like…well, ice cream.

-To make best use of Mountain House desserts, I suggest making sure everyone in your group has either the ice cream or one of the (raspberry or apple) crumbles.
-With a bit of trading, everyone can have a slither of crumble with a side of ice cream.
+To make the best use of Mountain House desserts, I suggest making sure everyone in your group has either the ice cream or one of the (raspberry or apple) crumbles.
+With a bit of trading, everyone can have a sliver of crumble with a side of ice cream.
 So what are you waiting for?
 Get yourself over to their website, and stock up on survival ice cream.

-Last update on 2018-05-21 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2018-09-25 / Affiliate links / Images from Amazon Product Advertising API